Get insider access

 14,843 : 1

 The Samsung Odyssey Neo G9 has a great contrast ratio.
-The native contrast is very good, which is typical of VA panels, and the local dimming feature does an incredible job of improving the contrast.
-It displays deep blacks when viewed in the dark, and it's the best contrast with local dimming that we've seen on an LED-backlit monitor.
-However, if you want a 240Hz ultrawide monitor with a near-infinite contrast, consider the LG 45GR95QE-B.
+The native contrast is very good, and the local dimming feature does an incredible job of improving the contrast.
+It displays deep blacks against bright highlights, which is great for watching content in dark rooms.

 7.5